Master of Education (Special Educational Needs)

 The rates shown are based on 1 Equivalent Full Time Study Load (EFTSL) or 8 credit points.
 If your study load for the year is less than or more than 1 EFTSL your fees will be adjusted accordingly.
 Each unit you study has an EFTSL value.
 You can multiple the course price by the EFSTL value of all units you are enrolled in to determine the unit price.

 * The Commonwealth Supported Place (CSP) course rates shown are indicative course fees.
 CSP fees are indicative because they are calculated based on your unit selection.
 They should be used as a guide only.
 The 2016 CSP course fees may change if the Commonwealth Government's proposed fee deregulation and reforms legislation is passed.

 Note: Continuing students who enrolled prior to 2013 are asked to contact the course director for course rule advice.

-To be awarded a Master of Education (Special Educational Needs), students are required to successfully complete 8 credit points of study comprising 4 core, 2 elective and 2 practicum units.
+To be awarded a Master of Education (Special Educational Needs), students are required to successfully complete 8 credit points of study comprising 4 core, 2 elective and 2 professional experience units.

 Note: Continuing students who enrolled prior to 2013 are asked to contact the course director for course structure advice.

 |EEI714||Individualised Program Planning|EEI715 Effective Classroom Management: Positive Learning Environments

 |ECP711||Creativity and the Arts in Childhood|

 |EEL702||New and Traditional Literacies and Diverse Student Needs|

 |ESM701||Teaching Mathematics Successfully|